National Development Bank of the Czech Republic

-The National Development Bank of the Czech Republic (Národní Rozvojová Banka, NRB), known from 1992 to August 2021 as the Czecho-Moravian Guarantee and Development Bank (Českomoravská záruční a rozvojová banka), is a public bank headquartered in Prague, Czech Republic.
+The National Development Bank of the Czech Republic (Národní Rozvojová Banka, NRB), known from 1992 to August 2021 as the Czecho-Moravian Guarantee and Development Bank (Českomoravská záruční a rozvojová banka), is a public development bank headquartered in Prague, Czech Republic.
 It supports the economic development of Czechia, e.g. by promoting lending to small and medium-sized businesses and infrastructure projects.